Crowd-Management-Japan/blescan/README.md

 # Privacy
 As this topic is about tracking people and analysing crowd densities, privacy is an important part to think about.
-Luckily - or sadly, depending on your point of view - it is generally not possible to track people using bluetooth over a longer perion of time.
+Luckily - or sadly, depending on your point of view - it is generally not possible to track people using bluetooth over a long period of time.
 Modern smartphones have inbuilt privacy features that use randomized mac addresses when advertising themself with bluetooth.
 This means that 'different' devices, detected on two points in time at a different place, could be actually the same smartphone.